Court of Appeal of Singapore: Composition of the Court

 When hearing civil and criminal matters, the Court of Appeal usually sits with three Judges of Appeal, one of whom may be the Chief Justice.
 However, the Court may also sit with a greater uneven number of Judges of Appeal.
 This is done in cases of unusual difficulty or importance.
 The most recent case of sitting with 5 justices was the 2022 decision How Weng Fan and others v Sengkang Town Council and other appeals.

 The Court may also sit with just two Judges of Appeal in appeals in civil matters against interlocutory orders and other orders apart from judgments handed down after trials commenced by writs of summons or hearings commenced by other originating processes such as originating summons.
 High Court judges may be requested by the Chief Justice to sit as judges of the Court of Appeal to hear specific appeals.
 Judges of Appeals cannot sit as members of the Court when appeals are against judgments or orders made by them, convictions made or a sentences passed by them, or questions of law reserved by them for the Court of Appeal to decide when they were acting as High Court judges.
 If the Court feels it requires assistance in a particular case, it may summon persons of skill and experience in the matter to which the proceedings relate to sit with the Court and act as assessors.

 Matters before the Court are decided according to the opinion of the majority of the members of the Court hearing the case.
 If there are only two judges hearing an appeal and they disagree, the appeal is dismissed and the decision appealed against stands.

 The schedule of the Court's sittings is determined every year by the Chief Justice.
 In general, the Court sits throughout the year except during the mid-year and end-year court vacations (usually end of May to end of June, and the beginning of December to the beginning of January respectively).
 The Chief Justice also appoints the places where the Court sits.
 When the Supreme Court moved from the Old Supreme Court Building and City Hall Building at 1 and 3 Saint Andrew's Road respectively to the present Supreme Court Building at 1 Supreme Court Lane, the Chief Justice formally appointed the new building as a place where the Court of Appeal sits by way of a notification dated 20 June 2005.

 Jurisdiction

 The Court of Appeal is solely an appellate court.
-It hears only appeals from the High Court, and does not deal with any trials or other first-instance matters, that is, matters coming to court for the first time.
+It hears only appeals from lower courts, and does not deal with any trials or other first-instance matters, that is, matters coming to court for the first time.